WWBT10 – why amoebae don’t go to CF and what Mercedes and cheese have in common

 Of course I can understand her bewilderment; she looks at me as if I’m eating a Mercedes.

 ‘That’s how this cheese tastes like.
-I mean, I don’t know how an aristocratic taste should taste like, it’s just a feeling.’
+I mean, I don’t know what an aristocratic taste should taste like, it’s just a feeling.’

 She finally swallows her bite, thank God she hasn’t choked, I saw the Heimlich maneuver only in the movies.
 On the other hand, it would have been a very pertinent reason to address a few words to the French guy, wouldn’t it?
 Asking for help… Shall I bewilder her one more time?
-I’m like the thunder here, cannot be as spontaneous and witty two times in a row.
+I’m like the thunder here, cannot be both spontaneous and witty twice in a row.